 Generally the hours of operation when there are no scheduled classes are 8:00am – 4:00pm, but the schedule may vary depending on scheduled activities on campus.
-Check the posted schedule at the Computer Center for the current schedule or call 860-255-3470.
+Check the posted schedule at the Computer Center for the current schedule and special hours of operation or call 860-773-1390.

 Adjacent to the Computer Center are several classrooms fully equipped with computers for instructional use.
 Most computer classrooms have 24 student workstations, a B&W laserjet printer, and a multimedia instructor station.